 WORLD BEVERAGE INNOVATION AWARDS

-Quite simply, we’re overflowing with success – and that’s recently been recognised at one of the most prestigious events in the business, the World Beverage Innovation Awards 2017, where we walked away with the coveted ‘Best New Beverage Concept’ award.
+In September last year we were recognised at one of the most prestigious events in the drinks industry, the World Beverage Innovation Awards 2017, where we walked away with the coveted ‘Best New Beverage Concept’ award, winning against such giants as Diageo, Krones and RC Cola International.

 Organised by FoodBev Media, the influential awards have been running for 15 years and are recognised as the gold standard for innovative ideas in our sector – and as a real hallmark of success.
 The judges considered 227 entries from more than 33 countries in 25 categories.

-This debut networking bazaar of Chinese e-commerce titan Alibaba, brought together aspiring start-ups such as Garçon and 3,000 retailers, manufacturers and service providers in Detroit with one goal in mind: tapping the growth opportunities of China’s vast consumer market.
+In June 2017 we were invited to attend Gateway ’17, the debut networking bazaar of Chinese e-commerce titan Alibaba, bringing together aspiring start-ups such as Garçon Wines and 3,000 retailers, manufacturers and service providers in Detroit with one goal in mind: tapping the growth opportunities of China’s vast consumer market.

 NEW FOREIGN TRADE FESTIVAL

-China is a market we at Garçon Wines take very seriously indeed; the Chinese middle-class numbers 300 million consumers – and they have a growing thirst for wine.
+China is a market we at Garçon Wines take very seriously indeed; the Chinese middle-class numbers 300 million consumers – and they’ve got a growing thirst for wine.

 DOORDROP MEDIA CONGRESS